Real estate trends: Buyer agency growth

-At one time, all real estate brokers and agents, or Realtors, practiced "single agency", meaning they represented only the buyer or the seller.
+At one time, all real estate brokers and agents, or Realtors, practiced "single agency", meaning they represented only the seller.
 In the 1990s, the concept of buyer agency became popular, allowing a buyer to retain an agent who would represent the best interests of the buyer alone.
-The first national company to provide this service was The Buyer's Agent, Inc. A 2008 study by Consumer Reports indicates that prior to this development, a Realtor was presumed by state law to be working for the seller.
+The first national company to provide this service was The Buyer's Agent, Inc. A 2008 study by Consumer Reports indicates that prior to this development, state law presumed that a Realtor represented the seller by default.
 The same study shows that buyers using buyer agents obtained a savings of $5000 in the price of the home as compared to prices paid by unrepresented buyers.
-It remains true that an unrepresented real estate buyer can still call the sellers agent to arrange a showing of the property.
-In such cases, the buyer should be advised by Agency Disclosure Laws (a state law in every state in the U.S.) that any information obtained, as well as all conversations and negotiations undertaken, will be for the benefit of the seller.
+Unrepresented real estate buyers may still contact the seller’s agent directly to schedule property showings; this interaction does not establish agency representation unless disclosed and agreed upon in writing.
+In such cases, the buyer should be advised by agency disclosure laws (a state law in every state in the U.S.) that any information obtained, as well as all conversations and negotiations undertaken, will be for the benefit of the seller.

 Lower commission rates

 Historical rates are presented in a report by the Government Accountability Office, Congress's investigative arm.
 A 2005 study of real estate commission rates, reported that realtors tended to charge, "about 5 percent to 7 percent of a property's selling price...".
-More recently, CBS News, "60 Minutes" television news magazine reported in 2007 that competitive pressure resulting from a record number of licensed agents has driven down the average sales commission rates paid by sellers.
-A new breed of marketplaces that enable agents to compete for sellers further add pressure to the commission rate structure.
+A 2007 CBS News report suggested that an increase in the number of licensed real estate agents was placing downward pressure on commission rates.
+Online marketplaces that allow agents to compete for listings have further pressured traditional commission structures.

-In some states, companies such as Redfin still advertise a commission, but provide a rebate to sellers based on the quality of their surveys reflected in post-close surveys.
-This is also fraught with difficulties.

-Another trend is the emergence of alternatives to the commission model, including flat-fee, hourly home selling, and for sale by owner tools.
+Another trend is the emergence of alternatives to the commission model, including flat-fee, hourly home selling, and FSBO tools.
+Some brokerages also offer hybrid models, combining limited flat-fee services with traditional representation.